Nullim/notes-crud/README.md

 Make sure your MySQL server is running before starting!

 ## Running the App
-To start the app, open the repository and run the following command from the package.json located in the root:
+To start the app, open the repository and run the following command from the package.json located in the root using GitBash:

 npm run start

+If the program does not run after running the script then follow these steps:

+1. Install the dependencies from the /backend and /frontend package.json folders using "npm i"
+2. Head to the backend directory and run the "npm run start" command there
+3. Head to the frontend directory and run the "npm run start" command there

 Now you should have the Note Manager App up and running locally.